mrhallak/Coronalytics/docs/SERVICES.md

 ### Portainer
 Portainer allows you to build and manage your docker containers.

+### Postgres
+Postgres will allow Airflow to store metadata about our DAGs.

 ## Service-port mapping
 | Service | Port |
 | --- | --- |